Birdy-Ensemblers/Bird-Classification/README.md

 # Bird Classification

 ## General Result
-We got the 1st place in both the public and private leaderboard, with the accuracy of 88% and 88.212%.
+We got 1st place (1/32) in both the public and private leaderboard during 2023 Spring, with the accuracy of 88% and 88.212%.
 See more on https://www.kaggle.com/competitions/birds23sp/leaderboard.

 ## File Description
 Our code is in `bird-classification.ipynb` <br>